gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean-droplet.md

 Whenever there's an update to your site, run a `sudo gatsby build` in the root of your `<my-gatsby-app>` and your changes will be live.

 Congratulations!
-You've deployed your Gatsby App on DigitalOcean droplet along with configuring SSL for it.
+You've deployed your Gatsby App on a DigitalOcean droplet along with configuring HTTPS for it.

-## Addtional resources
+## Additional resources

-There's a lot to learn more about DigitalOcean's Droplet, Ubuntu configurations and Nginx.
-Below are some useful links which will be useful in achieving the pre-requisites of this post:
+There's a lot more to learn about DigitalOcean's Droplets, Ubuntu configurations, and Nginx.
+Below are some links which could be useful in achieving the prerequisites of this post:

 - [Microblog - Create a new non-root user with sudo privileges on Ubuntu-based DigitalOcean Droplet configured with SSH](https://dev.to/mistryvatsal/microblog-create-a-new-non-root-user-with-sudo-privileges-on-ubuntu-based-digitalocean-droplet-configured-with-ssh-1l3)
 - [Official DigitalOcean Docs](https://www.digitalocean.com/docs/)